go-vikunja/vikunja/README.md

 ## Features

-See [the features page](https://vikunja.io/features/) on our website for a more exaustive list or try it on [try.vikunja.io](https://try.vikunja.io)!
+See [the features page](https://vikunja.io/features/) on our website for a more exhaustive list or try it on [try.vikunja.io](https://try.vikunja.io)!

 ## Docs